Lelekhoa1812/Golf-Scorecard-Scanner/mnist/README.md

 │   ├── load_and_split.py          # Load data and split to train/test sets
 │   ├── prepare_label.py           # Prepare labelling for CTC loss
 │   ├── build_and_train_model.py   # Build and config training model for MNIST RCNN
+│   ├── validation_test.py         # Some validation of model prediction on test set
 ├── synthetic_digits/              # Dataset of CSV, image and labels synthetically created └── README.md                      # Project documentation
 ```